ogubuikeAlex/Computer-Science-Dictionary/System-Design/Fundamentals/006-Availability.md

 ## What is Availability?
+The percentage of time a system is operational and accessible, allowing data to be accessed.
+High availability systems minimize service interruptions by ensuring systems are always accessible.

 How resistant a system is to failure i.e the fault tolerance of a system.
 Also its ability to remain operational over time.
 We can also say, it is the percentage of time in a year when the system is operational.